malramsay64/phd-thesis/03_Dynamics/results.md

 gives us more information on how the different relaxations are linked for each individual particle.

-- described as molecular relaxations

-This builds upon the ideas of Widmer-Cooper and Harrowell [@Widmer-Cooper2009] in tying the motion of a particle at a particular length scale to relaxation.
-In this case, though,
+This idea of applying a relaxation to each individual particle was introduced by @Widmer-Cooper2009 for the structural relaxation.
+Here we build upon this idea
+developing relaxation times
+for all the dynamics quantities.

-rather than defining a relaxation function with a characteristic time,
+One of the key differences introduced is rather than defining a relaxation function which describes the total relaxation, the relaxation of each particle is considered.
-The relaxation time of each individual particle, being the time taken to move the characteristic distance, is the quantity that is averaged over.
+With the characteristic timescale taken from the average over all the particles.

 ### Reversible behaviour in structural relaxation